 - Department of Homeland Security and Critical Infrastructure Resilience Institute, 2019-2020

 The Humanitarian Assistance and Disaster Relief (HADR) project has endeavored to use natural language processing (NLP) to increase situational awareness of humanitarian relief operations.
 We based our efforts on prior work in and across a number of fields heavily engaged in similar projects.
 These fields include crisis informatics, humanitarian response, and information systems for crisis response and management respectively.
+Several prior studies have proposed the use of text mining (TM) and NLP algorithms to efficiently summarize information and aid HADR efforts.
+Our study aims to assess the difference in situational awareness information based on choices made in developing these algorithms.
+In particular, we assess the impact of the choice of data source, method, and method implementation.
+We also compare the outputs of these algorithms against an established ground truth comprised of official situational reports.
+We select three TM/NLP methods highly relevant to HADR efforts: topic modeling, document summarization, and needs detection.
 Our methods-oriented approach augments existing efforts by comparing different sources of text-based communication to an established ground truth or what is already known to be happening on the ground.
 By comparing disparate text-based sources to what we already know, new items can be added as they appear.
 Our current efforts surround what sources of information represent the most reliably useful information to expand situational awareness for everyone involved in the disrupted region.

 - Department of Homeland Security and Critical Infrastructure Resilience Institute, 2017-2018